Skip to content

 QIs my data secure?

-- Compliance posture: Built to SOC 2 / ISO 27001-ready controls; formal certification in progress
+• Compliance posture: Built to SOC 2 / ISO 27001 control standards; formal certification in progress (not yet certified)

 For New Zealand businesses: Your data stays close to home, which helps with performance, trust, and data sovereignty conversations.